icirellik/rail-splitter/README.md

 using soft references this allows the system to reclaim memory when under pressure though may cause some logs to lose their associated metadata.

+## Future Messages

+Supprt has been added to the configuration to log a certain number of messages after a triggering event has occurred.
+Once a flush triggering event has occurred any enable logs that occur directly after the event will be flushed automatically.

 ## Statistics

 Additional functionality has been added to provide insight into the logger's